jmstipanowich/Movie-Data-Repo/README.md

 ![movies by num votes](MovieDataImages/pinkgraph.png)

-After compiling the data from the IMDb datasets, "Inception", "The Dark Knight Rises", and "Interstellar" were the movies found to receive the most votes in the IMDb movie datasets.
+After compiling the data from the IMDb datasets, "Inception," "The Dark Knight Rises," and "Interstellar" were the movies found to receive the most votes in the IMDb movie datasets.
 These movies can be considered most popular in comparison to the whole dataset.

 Another aspect of movie creation that Microsoft might want to look into is how a movie production budget and the amount of money the movie makes interrelate.
 Microsoft might ask:

-How does production budget relate to domestic movie gross for movies?
+How does production budget relate to domestic gross for movies?

 The answer to this question can be determined using the "tn" dataset.